rafaelktakahashi/flutter_reference/README.md

 Description: Using a bloc in Dart from native code, with events and state listeners.

 The counter page in this demo app contains an example of a bloc that can be used even in native code.
 The `CounterBloc` in `counter_bloc.dart` gets that ability by extending our custom `InteropBloc`.
 It needs to provide a few methods for converting messages, and we also need the corresponding bloc adapters in native code (look for the `CounterBlocAdapter` classes in Kotlin and Swift).
-The native code also needs the custom classes, and by extending them, we can send events to the Dart bloc and listen to the Dart bloc's state changes.
+The logic for using the method channel in native code is also abstracted in superclasses, and by extending them, we can send events to the Dart bloc and listen to the Dart bloc's state changes.
 Everything works in real time without needing manual refreshes anywhere, and without needing to duplicate the state in native code.

 All of these custom classes can be simply copied over to your code.
-If you need this, be sure to check out our documentation page on [Bridge](doc/bridge.md) to learn more.
+If you need this, be sure to check out our documentation page on the [Bridge](doc/bridge.md) to learn more.

 We don't go as far as implementing native versions of bloc builders.
 This example app doesn't even use reactive frameworks for the native code (jetpack compose or swift ui), in order to provide only the most basic example.
 Feel free to improve on this, and feel free to contribute to this project with native bloc builders and listeners if you want to.